sunlightpolicy/opendatapoliciesstatic/_documents/jackson-mi-2014-04-27.md

 ## Sec.
 2-448. - Publication of open data.

-(a)     The city shall establish and maintain a publicly-accessible web portal linked to www.Cityofjackson.org or successor website maintained by or on behalf of the city that shall host selected government open data in a searchable and usable interface.
+(<span class="g-data-portals-and-websites"><span class="g-permanent-access">a)     The city shall establish and maintain a publicly-accessible web portal linked to</span></span>
+<span class="g-data-portals-and-websites"><span class="g-permanent-access">www.Cityofjackson.org or successor website maintained by or on behalf of the city that shall host selected government open data in a searchable and usable interface.</span></span>

-(b)     The city shall establish and enforce a policy requiring each department, board, commission, and agency ("department") to store selected data sets on the web portal and shall make additions and revisions to data sets on a reoccurring basis for public consumption when practicable.
-Any hosted data shall be compliant with established privacy laws.
+(b)     The <span class="g-real-time-updates">city shall establish and enforce a policy requiring each department, board, commission, and agency ("department") to store selected data sets on the web portal and shall make additions and revisions to data sets on a reoccurring basis for public consumption when practicable.</span> Any hosted data shall be compliant with established privacy laws.

-(c)     The city shall conduct a yearly review of its progress on providing access to data sets requested by the public through the designated web portal.
+(c)     The <span class="g-future-review">city shall conduct a yearly review of its progress on providing access to data sets requested by the public through the designated web portal.</span>

-(d)     The city claims no restrictions upon the public to retrieve, download, sort, search, and reuse the selected open data stored on the web portal.
+(d)     The <span class="g-open-access">city claims no restrictions upon the public to retrieve, download, sort, search, and reuse the selected open data stored on the web portal.</span>

 (Ord.
 No. 2014-14, § 1, 5-27-14)

 ## Sec.
 2-449. - Process for publication of open data.

-(a)     Unless otherwise specified in this article, the city manager shall establish rules and standards to implement an open data policy, including developing standards to determine which data sets are appropriate for public disclosure.
-In making this determination, the city manager shall balance the benefits of open data sets with the need to protect from disclosure information that is proprietary, confidential, or protected by law or contract.
+(a)     <span class="g-proactive-release"><span class="g-sensitive-information"><span class="g-oversight-authority">Unless otherwise specified in this article, the city manager shall establish rules and standards to implement an open data policy, including developing standards to determine which data sets are appropriate for public disclosure.</span> In making this determination, the city manager shall balance the benefits of open data sets with the need to protect from disclosure information that is proprietary, confidential, or protected by law or contract.</span></span>

-(b)     Within one (1) year of the effective date of this ordinance, the city manager shall formulate an internal policy to create rules and standards to implement this article.
-The rules and standards shall include the following:
+(b)     <span class="g-binding-regulations"><span class="g-timelines">Within one (1) year of the effective date of this ordinance, the city manager shall formulate an internal policy to create rules and standards to implement this article.</span> The rules and standards shall include the following:</span>

-1. Procedural requirements for the publishing of open data sets by departments for the purpose of making open data available to the greatest number of users and for the greatest number of applications.
-These rules shall, whenever possible, use open formats with non-proprietary technical standards for web publishing and e-government; and
+1. <span class="g-binding-regulations">Procedural requirements for the publishing of open data sets by departments for the purpose of making open data available to the greatest number of users and for the greatest number of applications. </span><span class="g-open-formats"><span class="g-binding-regulations">These rules shall, whenever possible, use open formats with non-proprietary technical standards for web publishing and e-government</span></span>; and
-2. Guidelines for departments to follow in developing their plans for implementing the open data policy consistent with the standards established by the city manager.
-Each plan shall include an accounting of public data sets under control of the department; and
+2. <span class="g-lists-of-holdings"><span class="g-binding-regulations">Guidelines for departments</span> to follow in developing their plans for implementing the open data policy consistent with the standards established by the city manager.
+Each </span><span class="g-lists-of-holdings"><span class="g-binding-regulations">plan shall include an accounting of public data sets under control of the </span>department; and</span>
-3. Rules for including open data requirements in applicable city contracts; and
+3. <span class="g-binding-regulations">Rules for including open data requirements in applicable city contracts; and</span>
-4. A timeline for disclosure goals by departments.
+4. <span class="g-binding-regulations">A timeline for disclosure goals by departments.</span>

 (c)     Prior to issuing rules and standards, the city manager may solicit comments from the public, department heads and firms who have successfully developed open data sets.